 Expect the unexpected when travelling with teenagers

-The Japanese Shinkansen is fast.
-They traverse across the Japanese countryside at lightning speed!
-One of my boys clocked it at 220km/hour using an app on his phone.
-And they run to a clockwork tight schedule.
+All trains in Japan run to a clockwork tight schedule.
+And the Shinkansens manage to do it in stealth mode.
 They pull up at the station, passengers alight and the Shinkansens move off with perfectly timed, quiet precision.
-They wait for no-one, as we discovered on our recent trip to Japan.
+They wait for no-one, as we discovered on our 2017 trip to Japan.

 “No,” I reply.
 “You have it don’t you?”